redstrate/redstrate.com/content/blog/kde-april2024/index.md

 I originally wanted to bring some of the "power-user" features from KSysGuard into the new System Monitor.
 I was rightfully turned down because they were hesitant of there being any use for most people and to prevent feature creep.

 They suggested creating a seperate application instead.
 So [Kensa, the detailed process viewer](https://invent.kde.org/redstrate/kensa) is born!
 It's still mostly copy & pasted from old KSysGuard/libksysguard code, but updated for Qt6/KF6.
+And to make it clear, It's very clearly modeled after the Window's Process Explorer.

-n so I brought back the general tab for viewing some basic information about the process.
+I have the general tab for viewing some basic information about the process.
 Said tab also includes an "Open With" so you can quickly open the executable in a hex viewer like Okteta.

 ![The general tab](general.webp)